 This would allow Singapore to remain competitive and appealing even after Hong Kong eventually opens up to the world again.
 Singapore also remains friendly to business relocations, which means that as businesses are looking to move operations, the country will leap at the opportunity to welcome these businesses onshore with open arms.

 With a shift in financial power and reputation, the immigration industry will become very interesting and likely, even more unpredictable than before.
-Seeking the counsel of established firms with qualified policy analysts would be the wise move for any persons looking to immigrate during this time.
+Seeking the counsel of established firms with qualified policy analysts, like IASG, would be the wise move for any persons looking to immigrate during this time.